benji-york/twotieredkanban/doc/index.rst

    to avoid large software changes, to mitigate the risk of breakage.
    It can be argued that this provides value, but it's value that's not really visible to stake holders.
-Which isn't to say that feature-flow and continuous deployment can't be used together, but they represent different kinds of flow.
+Which isn't to say that feature flow and continuous deployment can't be used together, but they represent different kinds of flow.